dfinity/internet-identity/docs/ii-spec.md

 -   Another is to protect against a malicious actor.
 But that is only useful if the malicious actor doesn't have an equally effective attack vector anyways, and in our case they do: If they want to flood the NNS with calls, they can use calls that do authenticate (e.g. keeping removing and adding devices, or preparing delegations); these calls would pass message inspection.

 On the flip side, implementing `canister_inspect_message` adds code, and thus a risk for bugs.
-In particular it increases the risk that some engineers might wrongly assume that the authentication check in `canister_inspect_message` is sufficient and will not do it again in the actual method, which could lead to a serious bug.
+In particular it increases the risk that some engineer might wrongly assume that the authentication check in `canister_inspect_message` is sufficient and will not do it again in the actual method, which could lead to a serious bug.

 Therefore the Internet Identity Canister intentionally does not implement `canister_inspect_message`.